buzkall/future-letters/README.md

 # Future Letters

 Laravel package used to write letters to you future self, that will be delivered to your inbox on a selected date.
+To avoid spam, a verification email (only one per day) will be sent when sending as guest.

 ## Installation